ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The handler verifies that the group name in the /ace-group/GROUPNAME/kdc-pub-key path is a subset of the 'scope' stored in the access token associated to this Client.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing the KDC's public key together with a proof-of-possession (PoP) evidence.
+If all verifications succeed, the handler returns a 2.05 (Content) message containing the KDC's public key together with a proof-of-possession (PoP) evidence.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor.
 The payload of the response is a CBOR map, which includes the following fields.

 * The 'kdc_cred' parameter, specifying the KDC's public key.
 This parameter is encoded like the 'kdc_cred' parameter in the Joining Response (see {{gid-post}}).